llpeterson/congestion/avoidance.md

 on the network in an effort to find the point at which congestion occurs, and then it backs off from this point.
 Said another way, TCP *needs* to create losses to find the available bandwidth of the connection.
-An appealing alternative, but one that has not yet been widely adopted, is to predict when congestion is about to happen and then to reduce the rate at which hosts send data just before packets start being discarded.
-We call such a strategy *congestion avoidance*, to distinguish it from *congestion control*.
+An appealing alternative is to predict when congestion is about to happen and then to reduce the rate at which hosts send data just before packets start being discarded.
+We call such a strategy *congestion avoidance* to distinguish it from *congestion control*, but it's probably most accurate to think of "avoidance" as a subset of "control."

 This section describes three different congestion-avoidance mechanisms.
 The first two take a similar approach: They put a small amount of